b00ng/zalo-group-photo-album/README.md

    export FLASK_SECRET_KEY="set-a-random-secret"
    ```
 3. **Restart the Server:**
    Restart any running Flask process after updating the environment variables so the changes take effect.
+Without credentials, the server logs a warning that Google sign-in is disabled and continues to run.

 ### (Optional) GPU Acceleration Setup